-The Rockefeller Chapel Choir, directed by James Kallembach, is anchored by three artists in residence, who serve as section leaders and as soloists at concerts, convocations, and spiritual events.
+The Rockefeller Chapel Choir, directed by James Kallembach, is anchored by four artists in residence, who serve as section leaders and as soloists at concerts, convocations, and spiritual events.

 James Kallembach, director of choral activities and senior lecturer in the Department of Music, conducts the canonic literature of all periods and is a passionate advocate of new choral works.
 He has conducted the premières of works by William Bolcom, Marta Ptaszynska, Sven-David Sandström, Robert Moran, Shulamit Ran, Robert Kyr, and James MacMillan, among others.
 He is also a noted composer, and has written extensively for voice, including a catalogue of dozens of individual choral works, several song cycles, and his St. John Passion (2014) for strings, soloists, and choir.
 His Anne Bradstreet Songs for soprano and cello have been widely performed since their première in 2011, and his Songs on Letters of John and Abigail Adams received their première in October 2014.
 Kallembach has received honors from ASCAP, ACDA, American Composers’ Forum, Pacific Chorale, ALEA III in Boston, and VocalEssence, whose Welcome Christmas concert featured his carol That Yönge Child in a nationally syndicated radio broadcast.
 While permeated by a deeper layer of symbolic meaning and musical structure; his music is immediately accessible to audiences and performers alike, often being described as lyrical, beautiful, and moving; challenging, yet well suited to the voice or instrument.